Biostatistics focuses on statistical applications in clinical and basic science research:

 For brief questions about data analysis, statistical interpretation, or project feasibility, meet with our On-Duty Statistician in the T. Boone Pickens Academic Tower.
 A statistician is available 3 days per week for drop-in consultations: Mondays, 10 a.m. to noon; Wednesdays, 1to 3 p.m.; and Thursdays, 10 a.m. to noon.

-Please see the receptionist, Division of Quantitative Sciences, Room FCT4.6000 in the T. Boone Pickens Academic Tower: The reception area is located through the glass doors adjacent to the elevator bank on the 4th floor.
+Please see the receptionist, Department of Biostatistics, Room FCT4.6000 in the T. Boone Pickens Academic Tower: The reception area is located through the glass doors adjacent to the elevator bank on the 4th floor.
 The clinic will be held in the library, room FCT4.5071.

 *If uncertain which category your project fits into, please drop by and see our on-duty statistician at the clinic.